CoderDojoSV/beginner-python/Extras/README.md

 ##Hailstone Pattern

 The hailstone pattern is a cool number pattern that for any positive whole number, it will always end in one.
 It repeats the following steps until it gets to one: if the number is even, it will divide by two.
-If the number is negative, it will multiply by three and add one.
+If the number is odd, it will multiply by three and add one.

 Here is an example that starts with the number 7: